 Inadequate staffing and increases in workload contribute to medication errors.
 They may cause exhausted and hurried doctors and nurses to fail to verify the original prescription against the medication they are about to administer.
 In some cases, doctors who are fatigued and/or in a rush may fail to check a patient’s history, or they may fail to pass on important information during a patient handoff.

-In some cases, the specific negligent medical professionals may be liable for a medication error.
+In some cases, the specific negligent medical professional may be liable for a medication error.
 A hospital may also be liable for its own negligence.
-For example, the hospital may lack certain medical protocols, or it may fail to enforce existing protocol.
-The hospital may also have been negligent in the hiring, training and supervision of its medical staff.
+For example, the hospital may lack certain medical protocols, or it may fail to enforce existing protocols.
+The hospital may also have been negligent in the hiring, training, and supervision of its medical staff.